Home > Outdoor

 Are electric coolers worth it?

-One caveat: If you’re only using your cooler for drinks and snacks during a day at the beach, an electric cooler is probably not worth the expense.
+One Caveat: If you’re only using your cooler for drinks and snacks during a day at the beach, an electric cooler is probably not worth the expense.
 In this case, you should check out our reviews of the best coolers and the best soft coolers to find the best brands of traditional ice coolers.
 For hikers looking for super-portable soft coolers, head over to our review of the best backpack coolers.

 What is the best brand of electric coolers?

-Do car coolers drain your battery?
+Do electric coolers drain your car battery?

 Are electric coolers waterproof?